Profitbase/Episode-Docs/articles/cfo-platform/business-process-automation/overview.md

 Integrate and orchestrate disconnected workflows across teams and departments into a unified system to enhance visibility, foster collaboration, and achieve better business outcomes.

--	Break data out of silos using automatic dataflows and integrations
+-	Break data out of silos using automatic dataflows and integrations | [Read more](break-data-out-of-silos.md)
 -	Continuously track events and data, and alert the right people when action is needed
 -	Display cross-functional KPIs, goals, and progress using tools like Power BI